kiranw06/wats2000-test-repo/README.md

 # wats2000-test-repo
-A repository used for testing advanced JavaScript.
+A repository for testing advanced JavaScript.